Red Joan: Plot

-In an atmosphere of Cold War suspicion and paranoia, Joan finds her work increasingly difficult.
-After she again accuses Leo of using her, he dies, apparently a suicide, although it is later suggested he was murdered.
-Sonya flees Britain and Joan learns that Sonya's child was Leo's.
-The revelation of this relationship between the Galiches adds to Joan's sense of betrayal, and she returns to Max.
-After the Soviet Union explodes its first atomic bomb in 1949, Max is arrested by Scotland Yard and is charged with espionage for the Soviet Union.
-Joan visits Max in prison where he informs her that his wife has agreed to a divorce.
-Joan in turn tearfully confesses to Max that she provided the intelligence that led to his being charged, but he forgives her.
-Joan blackmails Sir William Mitchell, a high-ranking diplomat who is really a Soviet spy, to help Max.
-As a result, Max is released from prison.
-Joan and Max go to Australia, but return to Britain at some point.
+Joan finds her work increasingly difficult in the Cold War atmosphere of suspicion and paranoia.
+After she again accuses Leo of using her, he dies, apparently by suicide although murder by the KGB is later suggested.
+Sonya flees Britain.
+Joan learns that Sonya had a child with Leo, adding to her sense of betrayal, and she returns to Max.
+After the Soviet Union explodes its first atomic bomb in 1949, Max is arrested and charged with espionage for the Soviets.
+Joan visits Max in prison where he tells her his wife has agreed to a divorce.
+Joan confesses to Max that she provided the intelligence that led to him being charged.
+He forgives her.
+Joan obtains Max's release by blackmailing Sir William Mitchell, a high-ranking diplomat and Soviet spy.
+Joan and Max escape to Australia with new identities supplied by Mitchell.

 In 2000, Joan is arrested and charged with espionage.
-She is interrogated by two detectives from Scotland Yard, whom she accuses of misunderstanding her life, but gradually concedes that she did provide information to the Soviets.
-The tabloid press goes into a "feeding frenzy" and vilifies her as a traitor, calling her "Red Joan".
-Her lawyer son, Nick Stanley, first agrees to defend her but then disavows her when he learns that she did provide intelligence to the Soviet Union.
-Finally, Joan is able to convince him that her actions were motivated only by the desire to stop nuclear weapons being used again and he agrees to defend her, standing by her as she faces the tabloid journalists outside her home.
+She is interrogated by two Scotland Yard detectives, whom she accuses of misunderstanding her life, but she gradually concedes that she had provided information to the Soviets.
+The tabloid press vilifies her as a traitor, calling her "Red Joan".
+Her lawyer son, Nick Stanley, is at first prepared to defend her but disavows her when he learns that she is indeed guilty.
+Joan eventually convinces him that her only motive was to stop nuclear weapons being used again.
+He agrees to defend her and stands by her as she faces the tabloid journalists outside her home.